 Tape Worm, Don't Bother

-Daniel (Sean Patrick Flanery - The Diamond Hunters), an adventurer who has spent his life searching for the tomb of Genghis Khan finds himself picking up medical student Alicia (Victoria Pratt - Her Fatal Flaw) and her friend when they become stranded in the middle of nowhere whilst working for a relief organisation.
-But Daniel and Alicia find themselves joining forces when they discover that a nearby drilling rig has disturbed a nest of Mongolian death worms which having woken not only go on the rampage, killing anything in their way but start to breed as well.
+Daniel (Sean Patrick Flanery - The Diamond Hunters), an adventurer who has spent his life searching for the tomb of Genghis Khan, finds himself picking up Alicia (Victoria Pratt - Her Fatal Flaw), a medical student, and her friend when they become stranded in the middle of nowhere whilst working for a relief organisation.
+But Daniel and Alicia find themselves joining forces when they discover that a nearby drilling rig has disturbed a nest of Mongolian death worms, which having woken not only go on the rampage, killing anything in their way, but start to breed as well.
 Together the adventurer and medical student must find a way to stop these death worms even it means destroying everything that Daniel has been working for.

 I wonder if there was ever a time that I would have come across a movie like "Mongolian Death Worm" and wondered whether it was going to be good.
 I don't think there was but I know as someone who often enjoys bad movies as much as good ones I would have never passed up on an opportunity to watch such a movie, in fact I know many years ago I paid good money to buy similar movies to "Mongolian Death Worm" on video.